Democracy in Europe Movement 2025: Brexit

 DiEM25 seeks to avert European fracture.
-They cite emerging extremist nationalism and Brexit and Grexit as splintering Europe.
 In the lead up to the Brexit referendum, DiEM25 co-founder Yanis Varoufakis worked with British Labour Party leader Jeremy Corbyn to support Great Britain's stay in the European Union.
 Varoufakis cited the special concessions granted by the European Union to the United Kingdom in February 2016 as evidence of European disintegration.
 After the Leave victory in the Brexit referendum DiEM25 members decided to support the triggering of article 50 on the condition that the UK would exit the EU under a Norway+ agreement, preserving freedom of movement and access to the single market.
 In light of the UK government's refusal to negotiate such an agreement, in October 2018 DiEM25 members voted to launch a campaign, "Take a Break from Brexit", calling for an extension of the negotiations period, under article 50 provisions.
-However, in defiance of the official stance of the movement, Varoufakis publicly opposed the extension and in May 2020, a few months after the defeat of Jeremy Corbyn, declared his support for a no deal Brexit at the end of the transition phase.
+However, in defiance of the official stance of the movement and of his own previously stated opinion Varoufakis publicly opposed the extension and in May 2020, a few months after the defeat of Jeremy Corbyn, declared his support for a no deal Brexit at the end of the transition phase.

 Structure

-DiEM25 has four constituent parts, namely a Coordinating Collective (CC), a Validation Council (VC), DiEM25 Spontaneous Collectives (DSCs) and an Advisory Board.
+DiEM25 has four constituent parts, namely a Coordinating Collective (CC), a Validation Council (VC), DiEM25 Spontaneous Collectives (DSCs) and an advisory board.
 To raise money, DiEM25 uses crowdfunding.

 The Coordinating Collective has twelve members who meet weekly to lead DiEM25's actions.
 DiEM25 schedules an electronic vote every six months to permit all DiEM25 members to renew half of the CC's seats.
 Coordinating Collective members cannot simultaneously belong to another political party, or be ministers or parliamentarians still in office.

 The Validation Council has 100 participants who monitor DiEM25 members’ good conduct, make decisions when urgency and time do not permit a membership digital referendum and validate the Coordinating Collective's proposals.
 Any DiEM25 member can apply to join the VC; DiEM25 selects Validation Council seats by drawing lots.
 Like the Coordinating Collective vote, DiEM25 schedules a selection for half of the VC's seats every six months.

 DiEM25 Spontaneous Collectives self-organize to forward DiEM's goals.
 DSCs form based on affinity and municipal, regional or national location, meeting face-to-face or online.

-The Advisory Board advises DiEM25.
+The advisory board advises DiEM25.
 The Coordinating Collective and the Validation Council jointly elect advisors based on their recognized achievements and expertise in their fields (artistic, political and academic, among others).

+One year after its foundation, DiEM25 declared that it had 60,000 members from across the European Union.